U.S. insurers working to ease coronavirus out-of-pocket costs

 “We are taking decisive action to help prevent the spread of this disease, to ensure that people have coverage for and access to needed testing, and to help patients who are infected receive the care and treatment they need,” America’s Health Insurance Plans (AHIP) said in a statement.

-The group said its members, which include Cigna Corp (CI.N) and Anthem Inc (ANTM.N), will cover diagnostic testing when ordered by a doctor, ease network, referral and prior authorization requirements and/or waive patient cost sharing.
+The group said its members, which include Cigna Corp and Anthem Inc, will cover diagnostic testing when ordered by a doctor, ease network, referral and prior authorization requirements and/or waive patient cost sharing.

 “We will also take action so that patients will have continuous access to their regular prescription medications while at the same time avoiding potential problems such as drug shortages,” AHIP said.